nim-lang/RFCs/RFCs/JS_gen_infrastructure_for_ES_modules.md

 However for the first iteration we will simply leverage emit in order not to intrude too much in the existing infrastructure (as a Proof of Concept)

+## Webpack loader for Nim

+Note that work has also started on a [nim-webpack-loader](https://github.com/kristianmandrup/nim-webpack-loader) so that Nim can be integrated into a standard web app development workflow.